danielvarcas/nc-knews/README.md

 Queries

-- This route should accept the following queries:
+- This route accepts the following queries:

 * limit, which limits the number of responses (defaults to 10)
 * sort_by, which sorts the articles by any valid column (defaults to date)